adrianmoya/es-docs.behat.org/en/source/behat/hooks.rst

         // do something before each feature
     });

-``afterFeature`` hooks will be run after every feature in test suite:
+``afterFeature`` hooks are executed after each feature of the test suite:

 .. code-block:: php